 On September 15, 2010, we signed a credit facility agreement to finance the universal rolling mill installation project at our subsidiary Chelyabinsk Metallurgical Plant.
 The \$471.2 million credit facility consists of three tranches underwritten by BNP Paribas S.A., Gazprombank and UniCredit.
-Gazprombank's tranche is \$219.4 million, BNP Paribas's tranche is €102.8 million and UniCredit's tranche is €89.2 million.
+Gazprombank's tranche is \$219.4 million, BNP Paribas's tranche is €102.8 million (approximately \$134.6 million) and UniCredit's tranche is €89.2 million (approximately \$117.1 million).
 The credit facility benefits from insurance coverage of the Italian, German and Chinese export credit agencies: SACE, Euler Hermes and Sinosure, respectively.
-As of December 31, 2011, we were not in compliance with certain covenants under the credit facility agreement.
-On April 27, 2012, we obtained the waiver from the lenders to cure such non-compliance and agreed with lenders to amend certain covenants as described below.
+As of December 31, 2012, we were not in compliance with certain financial covenants under the credit facility agreement.
+On April 11, 2013, we obtained the waiver from the lenders to cure such non-compliance and agreed with the lenders to amend certain covenants.